ThePlasmak/theplasmak.github.io/twines/2020-04-02-Footnotes.md

 https://theplasmak.github.io/twines/files/Footnotes.html

 # Instructions
-- Highlight the entire page ''(Ctrl/Command + A)'' to read it.
+- Highlight the entire page to read it.
+Press Ctrl/Command + A.
 - Click or tap on the numbers.